jnozzi/cocoadev.com/markdown/DeveloperToolsDiscussions.md

 A G5 is required!
 Guess it'll be awhile :(

 I installed it anyway.
 It installed!
-I thought it might check to see if I was using a G5 and stop when it didn't find one in my General/TiBook.
+I thought it might check to see if I was using a G5 and stop when it didn't find one in my TiBook.

 Compiling is another matter.
 C worked.
 C++ failed.
 Could be something wrong in what I did....

 It's not required actually - I've run it just fine on my G4.
 I think they might've meant that it's capable of generating code optimized for the G5 when you specify the options     -qarch=g5 -qtune=g5.

-IBM's xlc has traditionally been a great compiler which (when you intelligently tweak the optimization settings) will generate some of the best General/PowerPC code out there.
-Of the command-line PPC compilers out there, the pecking order is probably xlc > General/MrC > mwcppc > gcc.
-Then again, General/MrC isn't being maintained any more and most people probably don't have the patience to run it in MPW, so you can probably disregard it.
+IBM's xlc has traditionally been a great compiler which (when you intelligently tweak the optimization settings) will generate some of the best PowerPC code out there.
+Of the command-line PPC compilers out there, the pecking order is probably xlc > MrC > mwcppc > gcc.
+Then again, MrC isn't being maintained any more and most people probably don't have the patience to run it in MPW, so you can probably disregard it.

 ----